 This time, Zhang Xun only had around 10,000 warriors, while the rebel army sent 130,000 soldiers surrounded them, trying to occupy this important site.

-There had been hundreds of intense battles within few months.
+There had been hundreds of intense battles within a few months.

-During that period, the Emperor Li Longji already gave up the capital city and escaped to a safer place with his favorite concubine Yang Yuhuan.
-More people gave up fighting and escaped, because the emperor himself had fled.
+During that period, Emperor Li Longji already gave up the capital city and escaped to a safer place with his favorite concubine Yang Yuhuan.
+More people gave up fighting and escaped because the emperor himself had fled.

 What's worse, at that time, there were no other Tang's armies to back up Zhang Xun and his city.

-After months of being isolated and surrounded, and having encountered lots of intense battles with such outnumbered enemies, they were out of food, water and weapon.
+After months of being isolated and surrounded, and have encountered lots of intense battles with such outnumbered enemies, they were out of food, water, and weapon.

 They ate everything edible in the city, but none of them wanted to give up.